m0ru/bak/04_solution.md

 </script>
 ```

-The downside of this approach is that every script file will be loaded separately and cross-compiled (see below in section -@sec:cross-compilation), i.e. turning every page-load into a full build -- with a build-times of 1-5 minutes for a codebase with >16k lines of javascript and ~20 dependencies (translating into >800 indirect-dependencies, and -- more representatively -- 5MB of unminified and 1.5MB of minified code as of 2017/09^[Owner-webapp in September 2017: <https://github.com/researchstudio-sat/webofneeds/tree/69de16c1c7bc8495d915696665ae73b4dd1fd8f6/webofneeds/won-owner-webapp/src/main/webapp>]). <!-- tODO calculate all stats against this commit -->
+The downside of this approach is that every script file will be loaded separately and cross-compiled (see below in section -@sec:cross-compilation), i.e. turning every page-load into a full build -- with a build-times of 1-5 minutes for a codebase with >16k lines of JavaScript and ~20 dependencies (translating into >800 indirect-dependencies, and -- more representatively -- 5MB of unminified and 1.5MB of minified code as of 2017/09^[Owner-webapp in September 2017: <https://github.com/researchstudio-sat/webofneeds/tree/69de16c1c7bc8495d915696665ae73b4dd1fd8f6/webofneeds/won-owner-webapp/src/main/webapp>]). <!-- tODO calculate all stats against this commit -->

-A solution there, which is necessary for production anyway, is to bundle the modules into one javascript-file via `jspm bundle lib/main --inject` or by using `gulp-jspm`^[<https://www.npmjs.com/package/gulp-jspm>] in our gulp-based build-setup (see section -@sec:gulp).
+A solution there, which is necessary for production anyway, is to bundle the modules into one JavaScript-file via `jspm bundle lib/main --inject` or by using `gulp-jspm`^[<https://www.npmjs.com/package/gulp-jspm>] in our gulp-based build-setup (see section -@sec:gulp).
 Additionally, the resulting bundle was minified (e.g. by shortening variable names, dropping non-essential white-space-characters, etc).
 Together these reduced the all-important page-load times to -- still excessive -- 16 seconds on a simulated 3G connection^[<https://github.com/researchstudio-sat/webofneeds/issues/546#issuecomment-327556409>].
 Further **page-load-optimizations** pushed this down to 4.5s (see section [-@sec:page-load-optimizations])

 #### Cross-compilation {#sec:cross-compilation}